ChungmanPARK12/grab-integrated-app/README.md

 ![Image](https://github.com/user-attachments/assets/5408f9e6-c53f-4aa6-9cf0-20af59ffb9e9)

 A React Native + Expo mobile app inspired by the Grab super app.
-This project focuses on reproducing the core user journey – from splash screen to main service UI – as a production-style portfolio piece, rather than a fully integrated backend service.
+This project integrates the LoginUI and MainServiceUI into a single user flow — from splash screen to the main service UI — built as a clean, portfolio-ready mobile app.

 ## Project Overview